 After giving him a crash course in photography I offered him advice on how best to set up a small studio for his business.
 The company had a small room adjacent to their main office, which I knew they’d be able to use for their photographs.
 Their aim was to photograph bottles of wine on a white background for use on their website.
 These images were to be used as both single images and group shots so it was important that each image had the same lighting and was in the exact same position.

-Before we started photographing, I advised them to paint the walls of the space white and the ceiling black.
+Before we started photographing and for their ideal product photography setup, I advised them to paint the walls of the space white and the ceiling black.
 This minimised the amount of light bouncing off the ceiling but didn’t black out the entire room.

-I also sent them a list of recommended equipment that they would need.
+I also advised him to watch this class on setting up a small photography studio and sent them a list of recommended equipment that they would need.
 This included:

 - Flash trigger

 - Tethering cable

 - Four lights

 - Modifiers (2x standard reflectors, 2x softboxes)